Cloufield/gwaslab/docs/ExtractNovel.md

     source="ensembl",
     gwascatalog_source="NCBI",
     output_known=False,
+    show_child_traits=True,
     verbose=True
 )
 ```

 GWASLab checks overlap with a local file of variants or records in GWAS Catalog.

+When **`build="19"`** (hg19/GRCh37), coordinates are first lifted over to hg38, then the same steps run.
+GWAS catalog queries and novelty checks use hg38; returned coordinates are in hg38 in that case.

 ## Required Parameters